Trusted by Independent Car Dealers since 2006

 5. Close it on the test drive

 One of our best car sales tips is to close the deal on the test drive.
 Buying a car is an emotional purchase.
 During the test drive is when the customer becomes attached to the vehicle.
-He can feel what it’s going to be like to own that car and drive it.
+He can feel what it will be like to own and drive that car.
 Use this short window to close the sale with a trial question.

 Here’s a quick guide: